-Please check the web site of Woodward for the latest revision of this Technical Manual and if there is an Errata Sheet with updated information.
+Please check the web site of SEG for the latest revision of this Technical Manual and if there is an Errata Sheet with updated information.

-- Visit the company website (>> www.woodward.com) and search for the documents you are interested in.
-(The ID of every document is printed on its cover page.) - Alternatively, every HighPROTEC device has a QR code printed on it.
+- Visit the company website and search for the documents you are interested in.
+(The ID of every document is printed on its cover page.) - Alternatively, every Quick_Start_Guide_HPT device has a QR code printed on it.
 Scan this code, and you are taken to an online directory that contains all relevant documents in the most recent version.